realm-project/dcm/README.md

  * MQ is accessed through Encoders and Decoders (not shown) which publish and subscribe to event busses like any other component.
  * The message queuing server can be on a dedicted server, or reside on either of the machines shown.

+Multi-device Layout
+---

+You may have several different devices which are logically related, but which may reside on different machines.
+To accommodate this, the Device Control Module supports the notion of Regions.
+A region is a property of an event bus, and more than one bus may share a region name.
+When events are published, they contain a null retion field.
+The bus that an event is first published to will set the region, after which, other busses the event passes through will not.
+This allows you to filter events coming in and out of any given bus by region, so that region-specific events can be forwarded to related busses.